Who Can Be Held Responsible for a Truck Accident?

 - Non-economic damages like pain and suffering, disfigurement, emotional distress, and others

-The statute of limitations to file a truck accident claim varies from state-to-state.
+The statute of limitations to file a truck accident claim varies from state to state.
 South Carolina Code of Laws 15-3-530 requires accident victims to file an injury claim within three years of the date of the accident.
 Any claims filed after that time will not be heard by the court unless a very narrow exception applies.

 Because truck accident claims require so much investigation, collection and preservation of evidence, and evaluation of the different parties’ actions, it is crucial that you hire an attorney as soon as possible to get started on your case.
 Your attorney can conduct a thorough investigation, negotiate with the insurance companies, and if a fair settlement is not offered, file a lawsuit within the state’s required time limit.

-Common Causes of Truck Wrecks
+Common Causes of Truck Crashes in SC

 Some of the most common causes of truck accidents include: